Marriage Missions InternationalSubscribe to the Marriage Message Newsletter

 A Child’s Death Changes Everything

-The death of a child not only changes a parent forever, it also permanently alters a couple’s marriage.
-As individuals you must each deal with the awesome, confusing, and painful thoughts and hard and often agonizing and overwhelming feelings that come with a child’s death.
-As a couple you must deal with how each of you has changed.
+A Child's Death Changes Everything - Stock Adobe - CanvaA child’s death not only changes a parent forever, it also permanently alters a couple’s marriage.
+As individuals you must each deal with the confusion and pain that you are experiencing.
+As a couple you must face these changes and not allow it to separate you.

 In a sense, you each have become something of a stranger to yourself and each other.
 And in the process, your marriage cannot be what it was before.
-It is the marriage of two people who have shared a very heavy loss, of two people who have seen each other grieving, of two people who have gone through the relationship struggles couples experience when a child dies.
+It is the marriage of two people who have shared a very heavy loss.
+You are two people who have seen each other grieving, of two people who have gone through the relationship struggles couples experience when a child dies.

 You become new people, with no sense of whether you can or should return to being your old selves.
-You are likely to be beginners at dealing with the kind of grief parents feel and beginners at coming to terms, as a couple, with whatever is going on in your as individuals and as a couple.
-For quite a while, grief is likely to sap you and your partner of energy to solve problems, to talk about things to think things through well, and to come to terms with what has happened.
+You are likely to be beginners at dealing with the kind of grief parents feel, and beginners at coming to terms, as a couple, with whatever is going on in your life as individuals and as a couple.
+For quite a while, grief is likely to sap you and your partner of energy to solve problems.
+You will find it difficult to talk about things, to think things through well, and to come to terms with what has happened.
 For weeks, months, or even years, you may feel that you are in some kind of holding pattern, just trying to do the bare minimum to get along.

 Also, your child’s death makes you different from most people you know.
 Although several million American couples have lost a child, you may not know anyone whose experiences can be a resource to you.
 In fact, your friends, relatives, neighbors, coworkers, and the people in your religious congregation, may not be able or willing to help beyond the first outpouring of sympathy.
 Most will never have had a similar experience and most, even if they care for you deeply, will not be very comfortable with you.

 Added to all this, grieving can make your couple relationship difficult.
-Being down so much, being needy and looking at everything in new ways after a child dies, it is easy for you and your spouse to see many negatives in each other and in your spouse to see many negatives in each other and in your marriage that may have been ignored or were not present in the past.
-So in additions to dealing with the loss of a child, you may have to deal with whether and how to change your marital relationship or even with the possible loss of your marriage.
+Being down so much, being needy and looking at everything in new ways after a child dies, it is easy for you and your spouse to see many negatives in each other.
+You may see many negatives in each other and in your marriage that may have been ignored or were not present in the past.
+So in addition to dealing with the loss of a child, you may have to deal with how to change your marital relationship, or even with the possible loss of your marriage.

 Dealing wisely with your relationship will help head off or minimize difficulties.
 If you can work together on your relationship, you may have success at backing away from bickering, blaming, and hurt feelings.
 You may have success dealing with communication difficulties, disappointments, and other issues that can undermine your relationship.
 And you may be able to offer support, help, and understanding for each other.